- Must visit

 Discover the best of Saint Petersburg — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Saint Petersburg trip today.

-World-famous art museum in the Winter Palace complex with masterpieces from antiquity to modern Europe.
-A top priority for first-time visitors.
+One of the world’s great art museums, housed in the Winter Palace complex with vast collections from antiquity to modern Europe.

-The city’s main avenue lined with historic buildings, shops, and landmarks.
-Essential for first-time visitors and evening walks.
+The main avenue of Saint Petersburg, lined with historic buildings, shops, churches, and nonstop urban energy day and night.

-Grand central square framed by the Winter Palace and General Staff Building, central to the city’s imperial identity and major events.
+The city’s grand ceremonial square, framed by the Winter Palace and General Staff Building, central to most first visits.

 Official public transport app